jeffpk62/speech-to-text-icp/index.md

 -   For information about making requests with each of the {{site.data.keyword.speechtotextshort}}: Customer Care interfaces, see [Making requests to the service](/docs/services/speech-to-text-icp/making-requests.html).
 -   For examples of basic speech recognition requests with each of the service's interfaces, see [Making a recognition request](/docs/services/speech-to-text-icp/basic-request.html).
--   For an overview of application development with the service, see [Overview for developers](/docs/services/speech-to-text-icp/developer-overview.html).
+-   For a high-level description of application development with the service, see [Overview for developers](/docs/services/speech-to-text-icp/developer-overview.html).

 ## Input features
 {: #inputFeatures}